JThh/GRL-Repo/README.md

 ## Graph-LLM-RecSys

 This repo contains the data processing codes.
+Training scripts are at